 Unfortunately we are unable to accept bookings for people with young children, toddlers or pets in the Broch.

-Sky Satellite TV systemWireless InternetFully maintained as a self-catering residence, with high-end kitchenWasher and dryerUnder-floor heating provided by air-source heat pumpFireplace with wood and peat fuelAll necessary sporting equipment listed under Activities is supplied by the Estate according to specific arrangement
+Sky Satellite TV systemWireless InternetFully maintained as a self-catering residence, with high-end kitchenWasher and dryerUnder-floor heating provided by air-source heat pumpWoodburning stove with supply of logs and kindlingAll necessary sporting equipment listed under Activities is supplied by the Estate according to specific arrangement

 You might also like